MilitaoLucas/PyOLXGUI/README.md

 every issue is welcome!

 I do realize there is something similar in the SVN repository, but I wanted to do something a little different.

+## Features
+- HTML preview is being implemented!
+You can render HTML on Jupyter for now to have an idea of how the GUI will look on Olex2.